VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 The implementation can easily be applied to repos which don't use workspaces to get some perf benefit.
 Though it is unknown what this perf benefit would be in nono-workspace repo.

+## Configuration

+The `pure-mode` is a project level setting, it does not make much sense to install some dependencies in `pure-mode` and others in `hoisted-mode`.
+For this reason, to configure a project in `pure-mode`, a setting has to be added to the `.npmrc` of the project and the lockfile has to be re-generated.
+A tool may be made available to convert `hoisted-mode` lockfiles to `pure-mode` lockfiles.

+## Compatibility

+As workspaces are supported only from npm version 7, there is no concern about making `pure-mode` compatible with versions olders than 7.0.0.

+The tree structure will be serialized to the lockfile in a way that any version of npm 7.0.0 can understand.
+This means that any version of npm 7 will be able to install a project configured in `pure-mode`.

+Modifying a dependency in a `pure-mode` project with a version of npm not supporting `pure-mode` is likely going to leave the repo in a broken state and should be avoided.

+When using `pure-mode` it will be recommended to properly configure the `engines` field of the `package.json` to make sure developers who want to modify the dependencies don't shoot themselves in the foot and put the repo in an instable state.

 ## Prior Art and Alternatives

 ### [pnpm](https://github.com/pnpm/pnpm)